-Composition At 31 August 2022, the Compensation Committee comprised: Chairwoman: Ms Kory Sorenson (Independent Director) Members: Mr Ian Gallienne (Independent Director) Ms Patricia Barbizet (Lead Independent Director) Ms Maria Jesus Carrasco Lopez (Director representing the employees) All of the Directors who are members of the Compensation Committee (1) are Independent Directors (100%), it being noted that the AFEP-MEDEF Code recommends an independence rate of 50%.
+Mr Ian Gallienne (Independent Director)

+Ms Patricia Barbizet (Lead Independent Director)

+Ms Maria Jesus Carrasco Lopez (Director representing the employees)

+All of the Directors who are members of the Compensation Committee(1) are Independent Directors (100%), it being noted that the AFEP-MEDEF Code recommends an independence rate of 50%.

 In FY22, the Compensation Committee met five times, with an attendance rate of 100%.

-Main roles The main roles of the Compensation Committee are the following: reviewing and proposing to the Board of Directors the compensation to be paid to the Executive Director(s) as well as provisions relating to their retirement schemes and any other benefits granted to them; proposing rules to this effect and reviewing these on an annual basis to determine the variable portion of the compensation of the Executive Director(s) and ensure that the criteria applied are in line with the Company's short-, medium- and long-term strategic orientations; recommending to the Board of Directors the total amount of Directors' fees to be submitted for approval to the General Meeting, as well as how they should be distributed: for duties performed as Board Members, for duties carried out on Committees of the Board Directors; being informed of the compensation policy of the Non-Executive Directors of the Group companies; ensuring that the compensation policy for Non-Executive Directors is consistent with the policy for the Executive Director(s); proposing the general policy for allocation of stock options and performance shares, in particular the terms applicable to the Company's Executive Directors; and approving the information provided to the shareholders on the compensation of the Executive Director(s) (in particular, the compensation policy and the components of the compensation submitted to the approval of the shareholders under the "Say on Pay" resolutions) and the policy for the allocation of stock options and performance shares.
-Main activities in FY22 FY22 Further details of the work of the Compensation Committee are provided in Subsection 2.8 "Comper report".
-During FY22, the members of the Compensation Committee analysed market practices and concerning the compensation of corporate officers, its communication and long-term incentive protection the studies were in particular carried out as part of the adjustment proposal for the fixed compensation and the supplementary pension scheme for the Executive Director.
-Outlook for FY23 During FY23, the Committee will continue to perform the tasks entrusted to it by the Board of Director and, in particular, continue to ensure that the compensation policy for corporate officers, and mo specifically the Executive Director, is aligned with the corporate interest and contributes to the Company strategy and sustainability, while at the same time remaining attractive compared with market practic and aligned with the interests of shareholders.
+The main roles of the Compensation Committee are the following:

+- reviewing and proposing to the Board of Directors the compensation to be paid to the Executive Director(s) as well as provisions relating to their retirement schemes and any other benefits granted to them. - proposing rules to this effect and reviewing these on an annual basis to determine the variable portion of the compensation of the Executive Director(s) and ensure that the criteria applied are in line with the Company's short-, medium- and long-term strategic orientations; - recommending to the Board of Directors the total amount of Directors' fees to be submitted for approval to the General Meeting, as well as how they should be distributed: - for duties performed as Board Members, - for duties carried out on Committees of the Board Directors; - being informed of the compensation policy of the Non-Executive Directors of the Group companies; - ensuring that the compensation policy for Non-Executive Directors is consistent with the policy for the Executive Director(s); - proposing the general policy for allocation of stock options and performance shares, in particular the terms applicable to the Company's Executive Directors; and - approving the information provided to the shareholders on the compensation of the Executive Director(s) (in particular, the compensation policy and the components of the compensation submitted to the approval of the shareholders under the "Say on Pay" resolutions) and the policy for the allocation of stock options and performance shares.

+Further details of the work of the Compensation Committee are provided in Subsection 2.8 "Compensation report".

+During FY22, the members of the Compensation Committee analysed market practices and trends concerning the compensation of corporate officers, its communication and long-term incentive policies.
+These studies were in particular carried out as part of the adjustment proposal for the fixed annual compensation and the supplementary pension scheme for the Executive Director.